broomburgo/SwiftTalk/README.md

 Based on the first part of [this lesson](http://www.cs.cmu.edu/~cdm/pdf/PrimRec-6up.pdf).

-A introduction to primitive recursion, a.k.a., a way to build recursive functions on natural number by using basic functions and tools.
+A introduction to primitive recursion, a.k.a., a way to build recursive functions on natural numbers by using basic functions and tools.

 ---